codepane/laravel-image-handler/README.md

 ### Configuration

-* After installation done once you can see imagehandler.php under the config dirctory.
+* After installation is done once you can see imagehandler.php under the config directory.
-* You can udpate dimensions, format and quality as per your need from configuration file.
+* You can update dimensions, format, and quality as per your need from a configuration file.
-* You can also add new dimension.
+* You can also add a new dimension.

 ## Usage
-Lets deep dive into this package for how to use it
+Let's deep dive into this package for how to use it

 ### Store Image
 ```